corndeladmin/DevOps-Unit-6-Workshop/README.md

 - Become comfortable using configuration management tools to provision virtual machines

 ## Pre-flight checks
-Today we'll be using SSH to connect to a virtual machine, operate it remotely using command-line tools, perform some setup that you might need to do in order to facilitate features in a real-world scenario, and then use Ansible to automate that setup.
+Today we'll be using SSH to connect to a virtual machine, operate it remotely using command-line tools, perform some setup on that virtual machine - representative of setup you might need to perform as part of enabling various features you might want in your application in a real-world scenario, and then use Ansible to automate that setup.

 The virtual machines we're going to be working with are going to be spun up using a tool called CloudFormation.
-This is an AWS tool that lets you specify resources and infrastructure you want using a YAML file, and CloudFormation will take this YAML file and create the resources for you.
+This is an AWS tool that lets you specify resources and infrastructure you want using a YAML file.
+This YAML file describes the things you want, and CloudFormation will take this YAML file and create the resources for you.
 Sound familiar?
-That's right, it's infrastructure as code in action!
+That's right, it's *infrastructure as code* in action!

-That said, we won't look in too much detail at the CloudFormation template we'll be deploying - it involves a lot of cloud specific infrastructural concepts that we haven't covered yet.
-This preamble is mostly to explain that the bulk of the technical stuff that'll happen today will be happening on remote virtual machines, and in order for you to participate you'll only need:
+That said, we won't look in too much detail yet at the CloudFormation template we'll be deploying - it involves a few cloud specific concepts that we haven't covered yet.
+This preamble is mostly to explain that the bulk of the technical stuff that'll happen today will be happening on remote virtual machines, and in order for you to complete this workshop you'll only need:
 - A terminal with the ability to SSH into an EC2 VM (you could use the ACG terminal if needed)
 - An ACG account to spin up an AWS sandbox with (or an AWS account you're happy to create resources in)

 ### Using SSH
-If you haven't yet done so, you should make sure you have created SSH keys and are able to use them to connect to a remote machine.
+If you haven't yet done so, you should make sure you have created SSH keys and are able to use them to connect to a remote machine (or if you are unable to, that you are happy to use an alternative like ACG terminal).
 Try creating an ACG cloud server and SSHing into it!

 Github has a comprehensive guide for all major operating systems: [Connecting to Github with SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)

-## Morning
+## Morning (Part 1)

 ### Setting up the environment
-- We're going to start by spinning up some virtual machines using CloudFormation.
+We're going to start by spinning up our workshop's virtual machines using CloudFormation.
 - Log into your ACG account and create an AWS cloud sandbox.
 - Using an incognito window and the credentials provided, log into your AWS cloud sandbox and navigate to the CloudFormation service.
+You can do this by clicking in the giant search box at the top of the AWS console and typing "CloudFormation".
 - The CloudFormation service has a "Create stack" button.
-Click this and upload the `chimera-cloudformation-template.yaml` file from this repository.
-Clone this repo locally to your machine first if that's easier.
+Click this and upload the `chimera-cloudformation-template.yml` file from this repository.
+You can clone this repo locally to your machine first if that's your preferred way of getting this file on your machine.
+  - After this workshop, it might be worth having a quick look through this file - just to get a bit of an idea how the structure of YAML helps describe resources, and to see how much of it you think you can understand, or make educated guesses at how it works.
 - The template will ask you for a few parameters.
-You can leave these as default, but you'll need to specify a name and resource key - these can be an alphanumeric string of your choice, something like "my-unit-4-workshop" is sufficient, for example.
-You also have the opportunity to choose the password you want the virtual macine user to be configured with.
+You can leave these as default, but you'll need to specify a name and resource key - these can be an alphanumeric string of your choice, something like "my-unit-6-workshop" is sufficient, for example.
+If you like, you can choose the password you'd like the virtual machine user to be configured with.
+Either way, make a note of the password before proceeding.
 - Follow the prompts to create the stack.
-This will take a few minutes.
+You don't need to make any further changes.
+- Once you've started, you'll be taken to a list of "stacks", where you should be able to see the new one you created, labelled with "CREATE_IN_PROGRESS".
+This process will take a few minutes, so it's not a bad time to make a cup of tea!
+Normally it should take a bit less than 5 minutes.
+If it takes more than 10, you should consider trying again by creating a new stack.
+You can click the refresh button in the "Events" tab to see the progress of the stack creation.
 - After a bit, the progress of the stack creation will change from "CREATE_IN_PROGRESS" to "CREATE_COMPLETE".
-At this point, you can click on it, click on the "Outputs" tab, and you'll see a URL.
-This URL will take you to a page that shows you the IP addresses of the virtual machines you've just created.
-- This page should show you an IP address for Part 1, and 2 IP addresses for Part 2.
-You can SSH into these machines using the username `ec2-user` and the password you specified when creating the stack.
-Try SSHing into the virtual machine for Part 1.
-If you're successful, you've completed the setup!
+At this point, you want to navigate to the list of EC2 instances that exist, so that you can find out what's been created, and what their IP addresses are.
+Use the AWS console search box at the top to navigate to EC2.
+- The EC2 dashboard should show "Instances (running): 3" and "Auto Scaling Groups: 2" amongst other pieces of information.
+We want to see a list of our EC2 instances, so click on "Instances (running)".
+- You should see a list of 3 EC2 instances, 1 of which belongs to Part 1 of this workshop, and 2 of which belong to Part 2.
+By clicking on any of them, you'll see a panel that provides lots of information about them - including their IP address (you're looking for "Public IPv4 address").
+You want to make a note of the IP addresses for each of these machines - note down the IP address for your Part 1 VM, as well as the 2 IP addresses for your Part 2 VMs.
+- Let's test these VMs!
+Open your terminal and try doing `ping 100.100.100.100` (except use the IP address for your Part 1 VM instead of 100.100.100.100) - this command sends out packets to the VM that the VM should respond to, and by getting these responses, you learn (1) that the VM is awake and connected to the internet, and (2) from how long it took the VM to respond, you know something about the quality of your network performance between your computer and the VM, or something about how far away it is (as a rule of thumb, pinging equipment inside your own network should be sub-10ms, pinging servers inside Europe should be a 2 digit number of milliseconds, and pinging across the Atlantic to the US will likely take at least 100ms).

 ### SSH to your VM

-* You should have been provided with a **hostname** for a remote VM and some **credentials**.
+You now have a virtual machine for Part 1.
+In order to connect to this VM, you'll need (1) credentials, and (2) a hostname or IP address.
+Fortunately, you noted down the IP address of your VM, and the password that you chose for it (unless you left it at the default) was specified at the time you created the CloudFormation stack.
+- In addition to those, we can tell you that the username you can connect to the VMs with is `ec2-user`.
-* Use these credentials to connect to your VM over ssh.
+- Use these credentials to connect to your VM over ssh.

 ```bash
   ssh user@hostname
 ```

 You should now be connected to the remote VM.
-Try a few simple shell commands to confirm you're connected.
+Try a few simple shell commands to confirm you're connected (`pwd`, `ls /`, `uname -a` for example).

-The preferred method of connecting is with SSH keys.
+The preferred method of connecting is actually with SSH keys.
 This removes the need to provide a username and password every time, is more secure and is easier to administrate.
+Let's learn how to do this now.

 If you don't have an SSH key you can set one up following [this guide](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key)